 What a Typical Day Looks Like While in Treatment

-While at Northwest Behavioral Health, Physician and nursing care is focused on your safety through 24-hour observation and vital signs monitoring.
+While at NWTHS Behavioral Health, Physician and nursing care is focused on your safety through 24-hour observation and vital signs monitoring.
 After you stabilize, your days are filled with services that are designed to help you meet your substance abuse recovery goals.
 While we maintain a structured treatment setting, your day consists of a balance of a variety of evidenced-based treatment services with time for breaks and self-reflection.

 A multi-disciplinary treatment team develops a plan tailored to the needs of each individual and may include: